What are the top game design programs in Florida for 2020?

 Other BADAS highlights include the opportunity to gain experience working on team projects, access to high-tech facilities including a 5-screen Polymodal Immersive Classroom Theater (PICT) and a Virtual Production Studio (VPS), and the cohort experience.
 The experience allows a select group of students to “join a community of learners in taking a set sequence of courses together.”
 Students will network and build relationships with their classmates, work one-on-one with faculty, and participate in discussions.

 The Digital Animation & Visual Effects School (The DAVE School) is a 35,000 square foot facility located on the backlot of Universal Studios Florida, Soundstage 25.
 The school offers intensive and “comprehensive training” in Game Production, 3D Modeling, 3D Animation, and 3D Visual Effects.
-Programs for aspiring game designers include a Game Production Diploma, Game Production Associate Program, and Bachelor’s Degrees in Game Production, Motion Graphics, and Production Programming.
+Programs for aspiring game designers include a Diploma and a Bachelor’s in Game Production.